Chapter 104 BWV 211 Schweigt stille, plaudert nicht

 Although fundamentally a da capo movement, its proportions are unusual.
 The B section is much longer than the A section, ninety as opposed to just under fifty bars.
 Furthermore, it actually includes a reprise of the A section in full (bars 70-117) thus creating the effect of a large-scale rondo i.e. A, B, A, B1, A. There seems to have been no more reason for this than a wish to extend the happy conclusion for as long as was practical.

 Did the performers present a dance in the instrumental sections?
 Mention was made in the essay on the Peasant Cantata, C 212 that the musical structures might have allowed for some form of physicallity (chapter 98).
-It seems inconceivable that the three performers would have just stood there, immobile, so it is a reasonable assumption that something would have been choreographed.
+It seems inconceivable that, in an age of evolving opera, the three performers would have just stood there, immobile, so it is a reasonable assumption that something would have been choreographed.
 But what it might have been and how it could have worked against the oddly asymmetrical phrasing, we can only guess.

 But even if we cannot be certain about the mode of presentation, we don't need to conjecture about the plot.
 On a smaller scale, but with a Mozartian accuracy and insight when it comes to portraying human characteristics, this little gem of a dramatic scena presents us with situations with which we can all identify.
 It is this quality, added to the superior nature of the music, which has made it such an enduringly popular piece.